-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hazlewood have been found, including Haslewood, Haselwood, Hazlewood, Hazelwood and others.

 This web page shows only a small excerpt of our Hazlewood research.
-Another 287 words (20 lines of text) are included under the topic Early Hazlewood History in all our PDF Extended History products.
+Another 287 words (20 lines of text) are included under the topic Early Hazlewood History in all our PDF Extended History products

 More information is included under the topic Early Hazlewood Notables in all our PDF Extended History products

 , the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Hazlewood, or a variant listed above:

 Hazlewood Settlers in United States in the 17th Century

 - John Hazlewood, who landed in Virginia in 1654